department-of-veterans-affairs/va.gov-team/products/va-notify/README.md

 # Playbook

 ## Who we are
-VA Notify is a notifications platform dedicated to improving the veteran’s notification experience by providing actionable, unified communications on the VA services they utilize.
+VA Notify is a notifications platform dedicated to improving the Veteran’s notification experience by providing actionable, unified communications on the VA services they utilize.
 Our notification service is available to any business line/team inside the VA or with an ATO.
 ## What we are
 VA Notify is designed to be a passthrough system.
-We do not store veteran information, but we do store your notification templates and settings.
-We partner with VA Profile and va.gov to provide communication preferences that the veteran can see and manage.
-VA Notify checks these preferences before notifying a veteran.
+We do not store Veteran information, but we do store your notification templates and settings.
+We partner with VA Profile and va.gov to provide communication preferences that the Veteran can see and manage.
+VA Notify checks these preferences before notifying a Veteran.

 VA Notify is located within the VAEC.
 We provide a REST OpenAPI, which your system can call each time a notification is needed.
 We also provide a Self Service web application so you can directly create and maintain your notification templates.
 Aggregated message metrics are provided.
 Google Analytics (UTM trackers) can and should be used for all message links that point to va.gov, so clicks can be captured.

-If you have forms on va.gov and need help developing a notification trigger (ex., submission confirmation, reminders to complete forms, etc.), our [Forms Strike Team](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/form%20confirmations) can help!
+If you have forms on va.gov and need help developing a notification trigger (ex., submission confirmation, reminders to complete forms, etc.), our [Forms Strike Team](https://github.com/department-of-Veterans-affairs/va.gov-team/tree/master/products/form%20confirmations) can help!

 ## What we aren’t